B4st/B4st.github.io/_posts/2020-01-15-privacy-measures.md

 By doing this the idea is that you've ensured that no one can be uniquely identified.
 Even if someone had background knowledge of a person and was trying to find them in the data table, they wouldn't be able to find the exact person that they're looking for, they would at best be able to narrow it down to k-1 entries.

-k-anonymity has a few known attacks that will work against it
+k-anonymity has a few known attacks that will work against it:

 **Matching Unshuffled Data**: if the table entries are left in the same order as they appeared in the original data and there are multiple data releases from this data set then potentially leaving the tuples in the order that they were in the original will allow someone to link information and even identify someone.